 Date Written: June 26, 2019

 The design of the difficulty adjustment algorithm (DAA) of the Bitcoin system is vulnerable as it dismisses miners' response to the difficulty adjustment.
 We develop an economic model of the Proof-of-Work based blockchain system.
 Our model allows miners to pause operation when the expected reward is below the shutdown point.
 Hence, the supply of aggregate hash power can be elastic in the cryptocurrency price and the difficulty target of the mining puzzle.
-We prove that, when the hash supply is elastic, the Bitcoin DAA fails to generate a new block at a constant rate.
+We prove that, when the hash supply is elastic, the Bitcoin DAA fails to adjust the block arrival rate to the targeted level.
 In contrast, the DAA of another blockchain system, Bitcoin Cash, is shown to be stable even when the cryptocurrency price is volatile and the supply of hash power is highly elastic.
 We also provide empirical evidence and simulation results supporting the model's prediction.
-Our results indicate that the current Bitcoin system might collapse once a sharp price fall lowers the reward for mining denominated in fiat money.
-However, such a crisis can be prevented through upgrading, miners may disagree because many of them obtain a larger profit from an unstable DAA.
+Our results indicate that the current Bitcoin system might collapse if a sharp price reduction lowers the reward for mining denominated in fiat money.
+However, this crisis can be prevented through upgrading, miners may disagree because many of them obtain a larger profit from an unstable DAA.

 Keywords: Blockchain, Proof-of-Work, Difficulty Adjustment, Mining, Market Design